 Keep in mind that assets and liabilities are harder to track with single-entry bookkeeping.
 It’s also easier to make common accounting errors because there is no matching system, like with double-entry.
 Single-entry bookkeeping shows less information about your business’s financial health.

 Need a simple way to keep your small business books?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.